• Skip to primary navigation

 1. Stir all seasonings into quinoa.
 We like a lot of spice so feel free to pair this down if you’re not crazy about a lot of seasoning.

 2. Stir in tomato sauce, I happened to be out so I used about 2 tsp of tomato paste and a little water.
+If seasonings are not mixing well add a little water or veggie broth.

-Filed Under: Main Dish Recipes, Mexican Food, Recipes Tagged With: Dairy Free, Frugal, gluten free, Meal Plans, Menu Plan, Mexican Food, Plant Based Diet, Quinoa, Vegan
+Filed Under: Daniel Fast Recipes, Main Dish Recipes, Mexican Food, Recipes Tagged With: Dairy Free, Frugal, gluten free, Meal Plans, Menu Plan, Mexican Food, Plant Based Diet, Quinoa, Vegan

 Portobello Fajitas